Covid-19 Omicron: Chris Hipkins reveals decision on borders, boosters amid Omicron threat - NZ Herald

 "Some of them are in very dire situations and have been holding out for this date, the 17th of January, when they can finally get home.
 So for those people it is extremely distressing just kind of waiting to see what's going to happen."

-Countries that had reopened were now imposing new restrictions, he said.
+Countries that had reopened were now imposing new restrictions, Hipkins said.
 Certainty had been a "rare commodity" during the pandemic.

+For those who had booked flights from Australia to come home from January 16, Hipkins said they would work closely with airlines and MIQ about a new release date.
+They would make sure that people in Australia could get access to that.

+Those who had a critical need to get back could still apply for it, he said.
+In the most recent lobby release, there were 500 rooms not taken so demand had slowed.

 Omicron was first detected in Botswana and South Africa.
 Those countries and seven others in Africa are still considered very high-risk.